Hess-Verdon & Associates PLC

 Considering Removing a Beneficiary from a Trust?

 If you are the successor trustee, then you are responsible for carrying out the fiduciary duties of the irrevocable Trust.
+The objective is to live up to your fiduciary duty and keep oneself out of trust litigation.
 If you are looking to “remove” a beneficiary because of tension between you, i.e., the successor Trustee and a Beneficiary, then in short, No, you cannot remove a Beneficiary.

 What is a Power of Appointment?